 A student may request a review by contacting the vice president for student life (or her/his designee) in writing within five business days of the student's notification of the outcome of his/her case.
 The request will be reviewed for timeliness and for citation of the reason the student is petitioning.
 Grounds for requesting a review are as follows:

 - A student believes the university did not follow the procedures listed in the student handbook.
 Examples: Notice was not provided to a student that a conduct meeting was going to take place, or the student was not given the opportunity to speak during the conduct meeting.

 - New information has been discovered that was not available at the time of the original conduct meeting.
 A summary of this new information and its potential impact must be included in the request for review.
 If new information is discovered after the five-day appeal time frame, a student is still encouraged to bring the new information forward.

 - A student believes that the sanctions are not consistent and appropriate for the violation.
 Simple dissatisfaction with the sanctions does not meet this requirement for requesting a review.

+The vice president for student life & dean of students will have five business days to review the request.
 If the request for review meets the conditions of timeliness and grounds, the student and the original conduct officer will be notified.
 The conduct officer will have five business days from the notification to provide the rationale for the decision and sanctions for the case.